basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 I designed the whole thing to run entirely on Ollama with my dual RTX 3090s.
 But even with a 48GB of VRAM, the models couldn't reliably extract structured claims, handle the multi-step reconciliation, or maintain coherence across long conversations.
-The vision was right; the execution hit the wall of current local LLM capabilities.
+Whether the design was right, I still don't know—but the execution definitely hit the wall of current local LLM capabilities.

-The lesson wasn't that my ideas were wrong—it's that I tried to build the whole cathedral at once instead of laying bricks.
+The lesson: I tried to build the entire system at once without validating the core concepts and individual ideas first.
 This time, I took a different approach: **tackle it problem by problem.**
-Instead of designing a complete system upfront, I would re-implement small, proven elements of memory and RAG systems, ensuring every technical detail is solid and research-backed.
+Instead of designing a complete system upfront, I would validate each piece—chunking, retrieval, re-ranking, memory reconciliation—before combining them.
 The experience and UX would be my own, but the algorithms would be stolen from the best.

 ## 3. How I studied SOTA: Clone, read, re-implement

-My approach was methodical.
+My approach was more methodical this time.
 I cloned five major frameworks into the same workspace as `agent-cli`:

 - **[LlamaIndex](https://github.com/run-llama/llama_index)**: The OG RAG framework